microsoft/evodiff/README.md

 Please follow the setup instructions outlined by the authors of those tools.

 ## Data
 We obtain sequences from the [Uniref50 dataset](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4375400/), which contains approximately 45 million protein sequences.
-The Multiple Sequence Alignments (MSAs) are from the [OpenFold dataset](https://www.biorxiv.org/content/10.1101/2022.11.20.517210v2), containing MSAs for 132,000 unique Protein Data Bank (PDB) chains.
+The Multiple Sequence Alignments (MSAs) are from the [OpenFold dataset](https://www.biorxiv.org/content/10.1101/2022.11.20.517210v2), which contains 401,381 MSAs for 140,000 unique Protein Data Bank (PDB) chains and 16,000,000 UniClust30 clusters.

 To access the sequences described in table S1 of the paper, use the following code: